Chapter 24 : Family Secrets

 “What is it?” she asked, coming to a stop next to him.

 He glanced over at her.
 “Dueling club,” he said.
 “Goldstein and Neville are running it.
-Should be good.”
+It starts next month - it should be good.”
 He turned toward the portrait hole, and she followed him across the room.

-Rose knew from long experience that pressing the issue would be completely pointless, because James very rarely actually answered questions just because he was asked.
+Rose knew from long experience that pressing the issue probably wouldn’t get her anywhere, since James very rarely actually answered questions that made him uncomfortable.
 However, this time, curiosity got the better of her.
 “Avoiding someone?”

-To her surprise, he sighed and made a face.
+To her surprise, he made a face and actually gave her a straight answer.
 “Roxanne,” he said.
 “She and Marion were huddled in the corner of the Common Room talking for awhile last night, and I think it might have been about me.”

 Rose winced in sympathy.
-Roxanne had never been shy about dressing someone down when she thought that they deserved it, and Rose had no trouble believing that their cousin would feel that James and Marion’s drama qualified.
+Roxanne had never been shy about dressing someone down when she thought that they deserved it, and Rose had no trouble believing that their cousin would feel that any drama between two of her closest friends qualified.

 “I don’t think she’ll mention it in front of everyone,” James continued, “but just you...”
 He shrugged.

-She didn’t press the issue further, and for his part, James did not mention Scorpius Malfoy.
+She patted his shoulder sympathetically and didn’t press the issue further.
+For his part, James did not mention Scorpius again.
 Instead, they talked about the Dueling Club on the way down to breakfast.
 It had been wildly popular the year before, and Rose hoped that she would qualify for one of the more advanced groups; her fellow fifth-years often left something to be desired.

 When they reached the Great Hall, she followed James’s lead, and when he headed over to join Roxanne, Marion, and Tyler, she followed him, feeling slightly curious despite herself.

-As they slid into the empty space on the bench, Tyler said, in long-suffering voice, “It looks like rain tonight.”
+As they slid into the empty space on the bench, Tyler said, in long-suffering voice, “It looks like rain through tomorrow night.”

 James glanced up from his plate, which he’d just finished spooning food onto.
 “Yes, it does,” he said cheerfully.

-“Maybe I’ll use a snackbox to get out of practice,” Tyler added.
-“I’ve only just properly gotten dry since last time.”
+“Maybe I’ll use a snackbox to get out of practice.”

 “I won’t use a snackbox,” Marion said, grinning at James.
-Whatever the drama going on between them was, Rose had the distinct impression that Marion wasn’t ready to give up on James just yet.
+Whatever the drama going on between them was, either Marion wanted to put a good face on it in public or she wasn’t quite ready to give up on him just yet.
 “I’ll just break my arm.
 A Chaser can’t play with a broken arm.”

 “You would know,” muttered Rose.